awslabs/s3-connector-for-pytorch/.github/pull_request_template.md

 <!-- Provide details that would help an engineer who is unfamiliar with this part of the code. -->
 <!-- Please confirm there is no breaking change, or call out any behavior changes you think are necessary. -->

+- [ ] I have updated the CHANGELOG or README if appropriate

 ## Related items
 <!-- Please add related pull requests or Github issues. -->